Ndevu12/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-#Description
+# Desciription

 Repository to study the following Python topics: Almost a circle.

 This project will help you be ready for it.

-In this project, you will review everything about Python:
+# In this project, you will review everything about Python:

 Import
 Exceptions